Shadowdrums/Pi-Bot/README.md

 # Pi-Bot

-This is a chattbot/assistant still in development for raspberry pi 4
+This is a chatbot/assistant still in development for Raspberry Pi 4.

 # 🤖 Pi-Bot for Raspberry Pi 4